 Like Quikrete’s fast-setting mix, it comes in 50-pound bags and costs a similar $6 per bag.
 Both mixes cure to a final compressive strength of 4000 PSI when completely cured, so there’s actually not much separating the two.

 My own recommendation goes to Quikrete simply based on having used it for years.
-I’ve only used Sakrete a couple of times and didn’t notice any major difference or disadvantage, so I wouldn’t hesitate to use it if that’s all that was available.
+I’ve only used Sakrete a couple of times and didn’t notice any major differences or disadvantages, so I wouldn’t hesitate to use it if that’s all that was available.

 Standard Concrete Mix